Ukraine combs mass burial site, says Russia 'leaves death' - KESQ

 Kotenko also said that individual graves marked with crosses contained civilians who died.
 He said he expected the bodies would be exhumed for DNA testing.

+Ukraine’s national police chief, Ihor Klymenko, said about 445 graves had so far been found at the site and that the “majority” were believed to be civilians.

+The work to determine what caused their deaths “is not a one-week job.
+These bodies have been buried there since March,” he said.

-Before exhumation work could start, investigators with metal detectors scanned the site for any hidden explosives.
+Before exhumation work began, investigators with metal detectors scanned the site for any hidden explosives.
 Soldiers strung red and white plastic tape between the trees to mark off parts of the site.
 A few graves had wreaths of flowers hanging from the crosses, and some bore people’s names.

 Izium was a key supply hub for Russian forces until they withdrew in recent days.
 Izium city councilor Maksym Strelnikov told reporters in an online briefing from an undisclosed location this week that hundreds of people had died during the fighting and after Russia seized the town in March.
 Many died from shelling and couldn’t get a proper burial, he said.